A Walk on the Moon: Development

 Playwright Pamela Gray, inspired by her own experiences vacationing with her family in a Catskills bungalow colony as a youth, first wrote the script in 1992.
 Gray said, "I remember sitting by the pool in Dr. Locker’s bungalow colony and watching the hippies walk by on the way to Woodstock.
 And it was this time warp.
 We’ve got women playing mah-jongg and canasta and the guys are playing pinochle.
 We are this little ‘50s enclave, and everything outside was in the 1960s."
 The script was originally titled "The Blouse Man" and won the national Samuel Goldwyn Writing Award.

 Gray was unsuccessful in getting the script produced, as financiers told her the story was "too small, too soft, not universal, and too Jewish."
-Years later, actor Tony Goldwyn, the grandson of Samuel Goldwyn, came across the script by coincidence and was immediately drawn to the story's themes of midlife identity crises and coming-of-age against the backdrop of the 1960s counterculture.
-Said Goldwyn, You suddenly see your life laid out in front of you.
+Years later, actor Tony Goldwyn, the grandson of Samuel Goldwyn, came across the script by coincidence and was immediately drawn to the story's themes of midlife identity crises and coming of age against the backdrop of the 1960s counterculture.
+Goldwyn said, You suddenly see your life laid out in front of you.
 And you say, 'Is this the life I dreamed of having?
 Am I the person I wanted to become?'
 If the answer's no, that's a very scary moment.
 And sometimes what it takes to deal with that is very risky: it requires shattering the status quo."

 Goldwyn originally intended to only produce, but after not finding a director who shared his passion for the story, decided to direct the film himself.